Gene, Immune and Cellular Responses to Single and Combined Space Flight Conditions - B (TripleLux-B) - 12.09.15

 Previous ISS Missions

-Gene, Immune and Cellular Responses to Single and Combined Space Flight Conditions - B (TripleLux-B) will further the understanding of the cellular mechanisms underlying the effect of radiation responses, and the impairment of vertebrate and invertebrate immune functions in microgravity, through induction of gene activation, phagocytosis, and DNA repair.
+The Gene, Immune and Cellular Responses to Single and Combined Space Flight Conditions - B (TripleLux-B) investigation furthers the understanding of the cellular mechanisms underlying the effect of radiation responses, and the impairment of vertebrate and invertebrate immune functions in microgravity, through induction of gene activation, phagocytosis, and DNA repair.

-TripleLux-B will compare the ability of the vertebrate and invertebrate immune systems to function in microgravity.
-For the vertebrate portion of the study, rodent macrophages (large white blood cells) from NR8383, ATCC# CRL-2192 will be tested to determine their ability to phagocytize (ingest foreign material) zymosan (an insoluble carbohydrate that serves as an analogue of bacteria) in microgravity.
-For the invertebrate portion of the study the ability of Mytilus edulis, blue mussel, hemocytes (cellular component of invertebrate blood) to activate phagocytosis in microgravity will be examined.
+TripleLux-B compares the ability of vertebrate and invertebrate immune systems to function in microgravity.
+For the vertebrate portion of the study, rodent macrophages (large white blood cells) from NR8383, ATCC# CRL-2192 are tested to determine their ability to phagocytize (ingest foreign material) zymosan (an insoluble carbohydrate that serves as an analogue of bacteria) in microgravity.
+For the invertebrate portion of the study the ability of Mytilus edulis, blue mussel, hemocytes (cellular component of invertebrate blood) to activate phagocytosis in microgravity is examined.

-With greater understanding of the immune system in space, we can determine new countermeasures for people suffering from weakened immune systems on Earth.
+With a greater understanding of how the immune system functions in space, new countermeasures can be determined for people suffering from weakened immune systems on Earth.

-Triplelux-B will require utilization of the MELFI and BioLab facilities onboard the ISS.
+Triplelux-B requires utilization of the MELFI and BioLab facilities onboard the ISS.
 To complete TripleLux-B operations, two sessions of approximately 75 hours must be completed.
-Video containing the data of the TripleLux-B activities on orbit will be downloaded to Earth following investigation completion.
+Video containing the data of the TripleLux-B activities on orbit is downloaded to Earth following investigation completion.

 Prior to TripleLux-B activation the following steps must be completed by ISS crewmembers, removal of the specimen from MELFI for thawing, injection of stock culture into the culture medium, reconstitution of the stock culture in fresh medium, and measurement of the specimen viability.
 Crewmembers then place the specimens in two (2) BioLab Advanced Experiment Containers (AECs) for processing of approximately 75-hours.
-Following completion of the experiment video data collect by BioLab will be returned to Earth for analysis.
+Following completion of the experiment video data collect by BioLab is to be returned to Earth for analysis.